Small Claims Court in St. Louis, MO

 Mediation vs. Small Claims Court

 - Economical Option: Does it make financial sense to use mediation vs. going to small claims court?
 In St. Louis City, MO the filing fee for small claims case is $80.50 plus $36 for sheriff’s service to the defendant.
 In St. Louis County, MO small claims court filing fee is $17 plus $36 for sheriff’s service.
-Metropolitan Mediation Services can provide sixty minutes of mediation with written agreement ready for signature for $65 from the plaintiff and defendant.
+Metropolitan Mediation Services can provide mediation with a written agreement ready for signature at an extremely low cost.
+We use a sliding fee scale on gross income to determine your hourly rate.
 These low fees allow for substantial recovery of any financial award that a judge may have awarded you in small claims court.

 - You Decide: You avoid the risk of “losing” in court or reaching an outcome that is not satisfactory.